When you buildThe process of compiling your Project into a format that is ready to run on a specific platform or

 Open Other Settings to access the Strip Engine Code option.
 This option is checked by default to enable code stripping for WebGL.
 With this option checked, Unity does not include code for any classes you don’t use.
 For example, if you don’t use any physics components or functions, the whole physics engine is removed from your build.
 See the Stripping section below for more details.

 Open Publishing Settings to access the WebGL Memory Size field.
 Here, you can specify how much memory (in MB) the content should allocate for its heap.
 If this value is too low, an “out of memory” error message appears.
 This means your loaded content and Scenes cannot fit into the available memory.
 However if this value too high, your content might fail to load in some browsers or on some machines, because the browser might not have enough available memory to allocate the requested heap size.
 This value is written to a property named

 Open Publishing Settings to access Enable Exceptions.
 Enable Exceptions allows you to specify how unexpected code behavior (generally considered errors) is handled at run time.
-There are three options:
+It has these options:

 Select Publishing Settings to access Data Caching.
 Select this to enable automatic local caching of your player data.
 This option sets asset storage as a local cached in the browser’s IndexedDB database, so that assets won’t have to be downloaded again in subsequent runs of your content.
 Note that different browsers have different rules on allowing IndexedDB storage; browsers may ask the user for permission to store the data, and your build may exceed a size limit defined by the browser.

 When publishing for WebGL, it is important to keep your build size low so users get reasonable download times before the content starts.
 For generic tips on reducing asset sizes, see documentation on Reducing the file size of the build.